Get involved with your watershed. Check out our M.A.R.S. program for chance to help!

 Mike Settell will conduct the physical assessment.

-Mike Doyle will demostrate winter survival techniques.
+Mike Doyle will demonstrate winter survival techniques.

 During training, you'll learn how to attach your snowshoes, basic snowshoeing techniques and how to use your poles.
 From there, you will assess your physical ability to snowshoe over various terrain.
 After the snowshoe hike, you'll hear about proper winter clothing, gear, conditioning and basic winter preparedness.